Getting Good at AI: A Marketer’s Guide to Prompt Engineering

 This post is about getting good at that part.

-What prompt engineering really is—and why it matters
+What is prompt engineering—and why does it matter?

 Prompt engineering isn’t some new technical specialty.
 It’s just the practice of writing clear, specific, and structured instructions to help AI produce useful, accurate, and relevant outputs.
 Sounds simple enough.
 But as anyone who’s tried can tell you—it’s a craft.